-With over 50 years of experience in the custom metal service industry, our forging company specializes in manufacturing and supplying high-quality custom forgings forged out of steel, stainless steel and steel alloys.
+Founded over 50 years ago, our forging company specializes in manufacturing high-quality custom forgings produced from steel, stainless steel, and steel alloys.

 What Are Custom Forgings?

 Custom steel forgings are created by compressing metals into specific shapes using high-pressure machinery.
 The forgings we create are considered custom because we can produce precise shapes according to customer specifications.

 During the forging process, the material’s grain structure is retained and refined.
 The resulting forgings are durable and can outperform components that are made through other processes.

 Producing a high-quality forged component requires the efforts of the entire Trenton Forging team.
 When our intake team receives a custom request, our engineering department and our metallurgist work together to produce a plan and design.
 Our team can make a design from a simple sketch, photo, or the physical part itself.